Prediabetes Diet Plan: Risks, Foods, & Lifestyle Changes

 - Manage Stress

-A study found a significant association between hypertension, physical activity, BMI, and diabetes.
-Scientists found that moderate to high stress levels caused a 2.3-fold increase in the odds of diabetes three years later (15).
+A study found a significant association between hypertensioni XA condition characterized by abnormally high blood pressure levels that increase the risk of heart disease, stroke, and other issues. , physical activity, BMI, and diabetes.
+Scientists found that moderate to high stress levels caused a 2.3-fold increase in the odds of diabetes three years later (17).
 Reducing stress comes with practice and patience.

 For starters, exercise to release the beneficial endorphins.
 Gradually get into practicing meditation.
 Pick up a hobby and learn a new skill to keep yourself occupied.
 Keep short-term goals and reward yourself for every milestone you achieve.